 1. Where does rosemary grow best?

-Rosemary grows best in areas of full sun.
+Rosemary grows best in areas of full sun and in well-draining soil.

 If you don’t have an area of your yard or garden that gets full sun, you can plant the rosemary in a pot and then move it around as needed.